vvenkatesh-vv/infrastructure-assignment/README.md

 Running the program prompts user to give a name of folder as input.

-it checks if there exists a folder by that name in Documents forlder or not.
+it checks if there exists a folder by that name in Documents folder or not.

 creates a folder in Documents by that name.